 5 Tips For Effective Logo Design

-1. Research is Everything.
+1. Research Is Everything.

 Before you work on anything, you have to do your research.
 You have to get to know your client’s business and their purpose.
 The appropriate look and feel of the logo must match the company’s industry and values.
 This is important for brand recognition to be memorable.
 For example, a logo for a medical facility has to convey trust and comfort; but a logo for a fast-food restaurant should be inviting and playful.
 If you are the client, feel free to share any important information with your designer that you think will help the designer understand your business and desired look.
 Answer any questions your designer might have on these significant initial steps.

 Selecting the right font type and size is usually one of the most difficult parts of designing a logo.
 If your logo design includes text as part of the overall design or as a tagline, you need to take some time sorting through several font types and testing them.
 Try serif, san-serif, script, italics, and bold fonts before settling with a certain look.
 To not come off as an amateur, avoid working with commonly used fonts like Arial or Impact.
 Sticking to one or two fonts is a perfect balance, avoid using more than two.
 Most importantly, make sure the final font is legible when scaled down.
-If you are the client, make sure not to request too many typographic changes or for multiple font sizes or styles to be used, making too many changes slows down the process and more doesn’t always mean better design.
+If you are the client, make sure not to request too many typographic changes or for multiple font sizes or styles to be used; making too many changes slows down the process and doesn’t always mean better design.

-Once a logo has been finalized, do not hurry while saving file formats or other iterations you or your client might need in the future.
-Editable formats must be saved like AI, SVG, EPS, PDF, or PSD: make sure to always convert the text to curves by outlining it on the final file, this will prevent any legal issues with typeface copyright and issues with other computers recognizing the typeface.
+Don't forget: Editable formats must be saved like AI, SVG, EPS, PDF, or PSD.
+Make sure to always convert the text to curves by outlining it on the final file; this will prevent any legal issues with typeface copyright and issues with other computers recognizing the typeface.
 Additionally, clean up the file’s artboard or canvas to only have the final logo.
 This will avoid confusion for anyone else who might be using these files in the future.
-Also, take the extra step to provide ready-to-use files like PNGs with a transparent background.
+Take the extra step to provide ready-to-use files like PNGs with a transparent background.